 Maxim Gorky Colonnade is the icon for the SPA building in the Region of Karlovy Vary.
 In fact, it’s the largest construction in Czechia!
 The steel structure was built in the neo-baroque style and was untouched by attacks during the Second World War.
 The ceilings of this building present a metaphor of humans’ desire to fly – the frescos of these are depicted in one of my other photographs from Mariánské Lázně.

-Mariánské Lázně Photos - Travel & Fine Art for all
+Mariánské Lázně Photos - Travel & Fine Art

 A trip to the Karlovy Vary region is never a bad idea!
 This photo I took was on the second evening of our stay in this SPA town – I thought it depicted the spirit of the place quite well; the vacant park with barren branches at a calm in the night.
 And a cherry on top includes a Public Spa that’s made available – giving visitors a place to go and relax.